-- (f) Applicant Self-Identification Data - For the purposes of the Collective Agreement, Applicant Self-Identification Data refers to the data the Employer collects from the self-identification form that applicants may complete in an application or selection process. - 5.0.4.4 Use and Reporting of Data - (1) The following data establishes the foundation which the parties will rely on for decision-making in support of the mandate set out at Article 5.0.3.1(c): - (a) External Availability Data. - (b) Internal Self-identification Representation Data for the most recent consecutive three contract years for which the data is available as of the November 1 preceding the contract year for which appointment decisions will be made. - (c) Internal Self-identification Representation Data available as of November 1 each year correlated with employment-related information, including number of positions held, position type, and salaries, per Article 5.04.1(ed). - (d) Applicant Self-Identification Data pertaining to the appointment and selection procedures pursuant to Article 5.04.51 below. - (2) The Employer will annually report on equity data as follows: - (a) By December 1 each year, the Employer will provide to the Employment Equity
+(f) Applicant Self-Identification Data

+For the purposes of the Collective Agreement, Applicant Self-Identification Data refers to the data the Employer collects from the self-identification form that applicants may complete in an application or selection process.

+- 5.0.4.4 Use and Reporting of Data - (1) The following data establishes the foundation which the parties will rely on for decision-making in support of the mandate set out at Article 5.0.3.1(c): - (a) External Availability Data. - (b) Internal Self-identification Representation Data for the most recent consecutive three contract years for which the data is available as of the November 1 preceding the contract year for which appointment decisions will be made.

-2 As background: Intersectionality is a way of acknowledging that there are multiple interlocking systems of power, privilege, and experiences of systemic discrimination based on race, gender, sexual identification, class, disability, etc. Most people are in multiple social categories and may have lived experiences of multiple forms of systemic discrimination.
+&lt;sup>2 As background: Intersectionality is a way of acknowledging that there are multiple interlocking systems of power, privilege, and experiences of systemic discrimination based on race, gender, sexual identification, class, disability, etc. Most people are in multiple social categories and may have lived experiences of multiple forms of systemic discrimination.
 Intersectional analysis allows the parties to understand variations in the experience of inequality and privilege.
 An intersectional approach involves the Employer and the Union taking responsibility for workplace equity.
 This is consistent with the Ontario Human Rights Commission's approach to analysis that assumes an individual's experiences are based on multiple identities that can be linked to more than one ground of discrimination.

-Committee non-confidential Internal Self-identification Representation Data broken down by department and faculty for the most recent consecutive three contract years for which the data is available as of the immediately preceding November 1, per Article 5.04.5(1)(b), (c) and (d).
+- (c) Internal Self-identification Representation Data available as of November 1 each year correlated with employment-related information, including number of positions held, position type, and salaries, per Article 5.04.1(e). - (d) Applicant Self-Identification Data pertaining to the appointment and selection procedures pursuant to Article 5.04.5 below. - (2) The Employer will annually report on equity data as follows: - (a) By December 1 each year, the Employer will provide to the Employment Equity Committee non-confidential Internal Self-identification Representation Data broken down by department and faculty for the most recent consecutive three contract years for which the data is available as of the immediately preceding November 1, per Article 5.04.5(1)(b), (c) and (d).